iPhone 8 review: It cuts the cord and prepares for the future

 As with pretty much every Apple upgrade, they will be the best iPhones available when they hit store shelves this Friday.
 But they exist in the shadow of the possibly superior iPhone X, in all its face-detecting and home-button killing glory.
 That more expensive device won't be available until Nov.
 3, leaving many iPhone buyers wondering if they should upgrade or wait.

 After a week of testing, it's clear the 4.7-inch iPhone 8 and 5.5-inch iPhone 8 Plus offer solid if moderate improvements, including better cameras, a faster processor and inductive charging.
-They could easily have be called the iPhone 7s and 7s Plus, but that wouldn't have been as dramatic.
+They easily could have been called the iPhone 7s and 7s Plus, but that wouldn't have been as dramatic.

 Regular folks: Charging made easy